srinivetha-biocuration/bioinformatics-curation-portfolio/03-microbiome-analysis/README.md

 No proprietary company datasets, customer information, internal databases, sample identifiers, or confidential work products are included in this repository.

-The examples are intended only to demonstrate my scientific curation, microbiome knowledge, and data-management skills.
+The repository is intended to demonstrate my scientific curation, microbiome knowledge, and data-management skills.